astronomer/docs/software/customize-image.md

 ## Install Python Packages from a Private GitHub Repository

-This topic provides instructions for building your Software project using Python packages from a private GitHub repository.
-At a high level, this setup creates a custom Docker image that mounts an SSH key for your repository whenever you build your project.
+This topic provides instructions for building your Astro project with Python packages from a private GitHub repository.
+At a high level, this setup entails specifying your private packages in `requirements.txt`, creating a custom Docker image that mounts a GitHub SSH key for your private GitHub repositories, and building your project with this Docker image.

 Although this setup is based on GitHub, the general steps can be completed with any hosted Git repository.